mluukkai/WebPalvelinohjelmointi2023/english/week8.md

 </div>
 ```

 With the modified templates ready, let's update the `routes.rb` file to handle the ratings destroy action.
-Remove the `destroy` action from the ratings resources and add a separate delete method to handle the removal of rating IDs.
+Remove the `destroy` action from the rating resources and add a separate delete method to handle the removal of rating IDs.

 **/app/config/routes.rb**